Welcome to the official site of the 2014 LAGI international design competition.

 Submissions that have already been made public, are found to plagiarize any existing design, that may harm public safety, or that are found to infringe on the intellectual property rights of others will be disqualified.

 Noncompliant Submissions shall be disqualified.
 SCE is under no obligation to notify the Entrant of a Submission’s disqualification.

 If any award-winning Submissions are found to fall under any of these categories later, the award will be cancelled and the prize money withdrawn.

-All Submissions shall be vetted for eligibility and strict adherence with all Competition Rules and Criteria as defined herein or in any associated Competition Brief (or similar).
+All Submissions shall be vetted for eligibility and strict adherence with all Competition Rules and Criteria as defined herein or in any associated Competition Guidelines (or similar).

-Jurors shall have no access to the identity of the Entrant but shall refer to the Submissions by their unique 8-character identification code.
+Jurors shall have no access to the identity of the Entrant but shall refer to the Submissions by their unique 8-digit identification code.